vdye/git/contrib/scalar/docs/getting-started.md

 ### Sparse Repo Mode

-By default, Scalar reduces your working directory to the only the files at the root of the repository.
+By default, Scalar reduces your working directory to only the files at the root of the repository.
 You need to add the folders you care about to build up to your working set.